-The SALT Center offers a need-based scholarship award to help compensate for the fees associated with participating in the program.
-The majority of our scholarship awards are funded by donations from our generous supporters to ensure that deserving students have access to the SALT Center regardless of their family's financial status.
+The SALT Center offers need-based scholarship awards to help compensate for the fees associated with participating in the program.
+The majority of our scholarship awards are funded by donations from our generous supporters to ensure that deserving students have access to the SALT Center regardless of their family's financial situation.

-Incoming freshmen, transfer students, and currently enrolled students are welcome to apply.
+First-year students, transfer students, and currently enrolled students are all welcome to apply.

-- Please view Frequently Asked Questions about the SALT Center Scholarship Award Application for important details.
+- Review Frequently Asked Questions about the SALT Center Scholarship Award Application for important details

 Who is eligible to apply for a scholarship?